CoherenceResearchCollaboration/RecursiveGeometry/README.md

 - Deterministic randomness and σ access (sigma.json or SIGMA env): load_sigma.py. load_sigma
 Note: Constants include CODATA α and the α² Rydberg target helper (alpha2_target) that underlies the γ‑ladder target spacings.

+Select visualization scripts are provided so you can see your results.

 The design principles we adhere to in this repo intentionally mirror the preprint: